shagamemnon/cloudflare-to-cloudwatch/README.md

 # In Cloudflare, retrieve your Global API Key (https://dash.cloudflare.com/profile)
 # and your org ID: `https://dash.cloudflare.com/..MY_ACCOUNT_KEY../example.com
 runtime:
+  # you can define the interval for polling new logs.
+You'll need to change the interval below
+  # and the schedule expression above. interval must match the rate defined in schedule.expression.
+  # For example, for 'rate(5 minutes)', interval is 5
   interval: 5
   cf:
     authKey: CF_AUTH_KEY